SwapChef

 Show ratios in:

-Use Rolled Oats when you need it for binding, breads, cookies.
-Use Teff when you need it for grain bowls, hot cereal, porridge.
+Rolled Oats is listed for binding, breads, cookies and meatballs.
+Teff is listed for grain bowls, hot cereal and porridge.

 ๐ŸŒพ